 - The candidate meets the eligibility criteria mentioned above; and

-- The nominating institution guarantees to provide the consortium participation fee and travel funds to the nominee should she or he be admitted to the Consortium.
+- The nominating institution guarantees to provide the ICIS 2022 early student registration fee and travel funds to the nominee should she or he be admitted to the Consortium.

 - Ideally, the nominating faculty member should be the IS Doctoral Program Director or the IS Department’s Chairperson.
 If these individuals are not available, then the nominee’s Dissertation Advisor may nominate the student.
 However, if this is the case, then the dissertation advisor must be a faculty member at the nominee’s university or institution and must ensure that no more than one candidate is nominated from the participating institution/AIS chapter.

-The paper outlining the candidate’s research should be in the form of a short report summarizing the student’s dissertation/thesis proposal.
-This part of the paper should not exceed ten double-spaced pages, formatted as follows: Times New Roman or equivalent font, 11-point or 10-point font, double-spaced only (not 1.5), 2.54cm margins all around A4 paper (or 1-inch margins all around letter size, 8.5 x 11-inch paper).
+The summary paper outlining the candidate’s research should be in the form of a short report summarizing the student’s current research in the dissertation/thesis.
+This part of the paper should not exceed 10 double-spaced pages, formatted as follows: Times New Roman or equivalent font, 11-point font, double-spaced only (not 1.5), 2.54 cm (1 in) margins all around.
 Number all pages.
 Nominations not adhering to the proposal length limits will be rejected.

-Two appendices of no more than one page each should be included.
-(These appendices must also follow the formatting guidelines outlined above.)
+Two appendices of no more than 1 page each should be included.
+These appendices must also follow the formatting guidelines outlined above.
 The first appendix summarizes any findings the student has at the time of nomination.
 The second appendix is an estimated timeline of the planned activities needed to complete the dissertation after May 29, 2022, as well as the plan for publishing dissertation-related work (including status of any current submissions).
 We are requesting this information to gauge how far the nominee is in the dissertation process.

 The complete document — including the title page, main text, tables, figures, references, and appendices — should not exceed 20 pages.
-This page limit will be strictly enforced, and the Consortium co-chairs reserve the right to reject any candidates whose research paper fails to conform to these parameters.
+This page limit will be strictly enforced, and the Consortium co-chairs reserve the right to reject any candidates whose submission document fails to conform to these parameters.

-All three documents — including Nominee Information Sheet, Nomination Letter, and Dissertation Proposal Paper — are to be included in a single PDF submission in the above order.
+All three documents — including Nominee Information Sheet, Nomination Letter, and Dissertation Research Summary and Appendices— are to be included in a single PDF submission in the above order.

-The single pdf including all three documents – the Nominee Information Sheet, the Nomination Letter, and the Candidate’s Research Paper – must be submitted at https://new.precisionconference.com/ais by the nominated doctoral student, not the nominating faculty member.
+A single pdf file including all three documents – the Nominee Information Sheet, the Nomination Letter, and the Candidate’s Research Paper – must be submitted at https://new.precisionconference.com/ais by the nominated doctoral student, not the nominating faculty member.
 The submission site will open in March.

 Due Date and Time

-Submissions must be received no later than May 29th (Midnight, US Eastern Time, UTC/GMT-5 hours).
+Submissions must be received no later than May 29, 2022 (Central European Time).
 Late submissions will be rejected.
 Multiple submissions received from the same university (or the same person) will be returned.
 If the university’s different units hold separate institutional AIS memberships, submissions from each of the units will be considered.